top of page

 This technology uses mirrors to concentrate the sun's heat to drive steam turbines or engines, producing electricity.
 In addition, plant operators can store the thermal energy generated from concentrated solar power (CSP) plants to generate electricity later.
 There are several types of CSP technology in use in the United States, including parabolic trough, compact linear Fresnel reflector, power tower, and dish-engine.

-Utility-scale solar comes with it’s own permit and engineering nuances and challenges – GreenLancer has a network of designers and engineers who specialize in AHJs across the country to navigate the process with simplicity.
+Utility scale solar comes with its own permit and engineering nuances and challenges – GreenLancer has a network of solar designers and utility scale solar engineers who specialize in AHJs across the country to navigate the process with simplicity.

 bottom of page